Can Charcoal Whiten Teeth?

-Some types of charcoal-based toothpaste are in a traditional tube while other brands are in jars.
+Some types of this type of toothpastes are in a traditional tube while other brands are in jars.
 Powdered or paste varieties of toothpaste are also available at various price points.

 What Is Activated Charcoal?

-The companies that sell charcoal toothpaste advertise it as a product that will whiten your teeth.
+The companies that sell this type of toothpaste advertise it as a product that will whiten your teeth.
 Charcoal-based toothpaste is black, so after brushing your teeth, you will have the impression that the enamel on your teeth is whiter.

 In addition, any type of fine powder will help to rub away a buildup of debris that is on your teeth.
-However, you don’t need to use charcoal toothpaste to whiten your teeth.
+However, you don't need to use this to whiten your teeth.

 Abrasive Charcoal Can Damage Your Dental Enamel

 In addition, the use of abrasive powders can damage the enamel on your teeth.
-If you use charcoal toothpaste too much, then you can wear away the enamel on the surfaces of your teeth.
+If you use toothpaste with this material too much, then you can wear away the enamel on the surfaces of your teeth.

 When the enamel on your tooth is worn away, it can expose the dentin of your teeth, making your teeth look yellow instead of white.

 Ingesting Activated Charcoal Is Harmful